Revisiting Personalized Federated Learning: Robustness Against Backdoor Attacks: Introduction

-\paragraph{\textbf{Contributions.}} We summarize our contributions as follows: \begin{itemize} \item We present the first detailed and thorough study that tests the robustness of 6 popular pFL methods against $4$ widely used backdoor attacks.
-We find that some pFL methods (partial model-sharing) could achieve outstanding defense performance against backdoor attacks. \item We find that the degree of model-sharing is a key factor to robustness benefits from pFL methods. pFL methods with full model-sharing do not show robustness against backdoor attacks.
-In contrast, pFL methods with partial model-sharing, FedBN \cite{li2021fedbn}, and FedRep \cite{collins2021exploiting}, significantly improve defense performance against backdoor attacks. \item We also compare pFL methods with some widely used defense methods in FL against backdoor attacks. pFL methods are able to achieve similar and even better robustness while still keeping excellent prediction accuracy. \item We conduct ablation studies on pFL methods to further analyze the reasons behind various robustness performances of pFL methods. \item Based on our findings, we propose a lightweight and plug-and-play defense method, Simple-Tuning.
-The experiments show its effectiveness in boosting FL models' robustness against backdoor attacks. \end{itemize}
+\textbf{(1)} We present the first detailed and thorough study that tests the robustness of 6 popular pFL methods against $4$ widely used backdoor attacks.
+We find that some pFL methods (partial model-sharing) could achieve outstanding defense performance against backdoor attacks.

+\textbf{(2)} We find that the degree of model-sharing is a key factor to robustness benefits from pFL methods. pFL methods with full model-sharing do not show robustness against backdoor attacks.
+In contrast, pFL methods with partial model-sharing, FedBN~\cite{li2021fedbn}, and FedRep~\cite{collins2021exploiting}, significantly improve defense performance against backdoor attacks.

+\textbf{(3)} We also compare pFL methods with some widely used defense methods in FL against backdoor attacks. pFL methods are able to achieve similar and even better robustness while still keeping excellent prediction accuracy.

+\textbf{(4)} We conduct ablation studies on pFL methods to further analyze the reasons behind various robustness performances of pFL methods.

+\textbf{(5)} Based on our findings, we propose a lightweight and plug-and-play defense method, Simple-Tuning.
+The experiments show its effectiveness in boosting FL models' robustness against backdoor attacks.